Daxidz/pr4nkM4st3rZ/README.md

 * Clone [this repo](https://github.com/dc55028/MockMock).
 * It is a **Maven** project so you will need [Maven](https://maven.apache.org/download.cgi) to build it.
 Once you have **Maven**, run the command `mvn clean install` in the `MockMock` folder.
-* You can now execute the `.jar` by typing `java -jar MockMock-1.4.0.one-jar.jar`.
+* You can now execute the `.jar` by typing the following commands:
+    ```
+cd target/
+java -jar MockMock-1.4.0.one-jar.jar
+    ```
     It will launch the mock SMTP server using `localhost` as the server and using the port `25` for SMTP and `8282` for the web-interface.
 If you want to change these ports you can use the `-p` for the SMTP port and `-h` for the web-interface port.
 * Once it is launched and loaded you can access it on `http://localhost:<port>/`.